MUnique/OpenMU/docs/Bots.md

 back on.
 The replaced piece stays in the backpack and is sold on the next trip to town, rather than being dropped where the next bot would pick it up again.

+A merchant trip is the only moment a bot can turn loot into anything, so it goes whenever it has something to gain there: the backpack is filling with junk, the potions are running low, a jewel is waiting to be used, or a surplus is waiting to be sold.
+It picks the merchant which sells what it needs right now, and on a map whose merchants sell no potions while it needs some, it warps home to a real town instead.
+While the shop dialog visibly occupies it, the bot sells its junk, repairs its gear — which is what earns the NPC's discount — and buys potions and, where a shop offers them, jewels.

+Only Jewels of Bless, Soul and Life are collected, and only up to the configured
-When the backpack fills up or the potions run low, the bot walks to a merchant, sells its junk, and buys refills from the proceeds while the shop dialog visibly occupies it — on a map without a merchant it warps home first, like a player would.
-Looted Jewels of Bless, Soul and Life are spent on its own equipment through the regular consume action, with the same success rates and failure penalties a player faces, and with the caution a player shows: a Soul is only risked where a failure cannot destroy the item's level.
+stock: a bot cannot trade or craft, so any other kind would be a backpack slot it never gets back.
+They are spent on its own equipment through the regular consume action, with the same success rates and failure penalties a player faces, and with the caution a player shows: a Soul is only risked where a failure cannot destroy the item's level.

+A bot which reaches the server's maximum inventory money can no longer sell anything — the money simply does not fit.
+What it cannot sell it keeps, and destroys only what has no other way out: jewels beyond its stock, and, while the backpack is genuinely full, junk gear.
+The repair bill is what normally keeps it away from that limit in the first place.

 Wings do not drop, so bots earn them at the classic milestones instead — the first pair at level 180, the second at 280 and the third, master-only pair at